Life with Parkinson’s: how physiotherapy can help

 Different methods work with different clients, so we experiment to find what works for each person.
 For instance, coloured electrical tape stuck on the floor in as lines to guide a client where to land their heel with big steps while walking can be a great help to avoid the shuffling and stooping that often comes with PD.

-Messages from the brain to the body do slow with the progression of PD, and movement stops being an automated instruction.
-So we need to give the brain a helping hand when our autopilot is playing up.
+We need to give the brain a helping hand when our autopilot is playing up.
 We help the brain and the body by trying to retrain how to do these things easier.
 For example, clients often speak out loud to remind themselves to “take big steps, swing my arms” – perhaps even to a favourite song.
-Music is often a great help for people with PD.
+Music is often a great help for people with Parkinson’s!

 It’s about incorporating life as it has always been into physio treatment – and having fun!